elsampsa/cutefront/docs/_build/html/_sources/creating.rst.txt

 .. code:: javascript

-    // UP: signals
-    createSignals() {
+    createSignals() { /*
+        After each line, declare what datatype the signal carries and when it is emitted.
+        */
-        this.signals.create = new Signal(); // C // carries nothing
-        this.signals.update = new Signal(); // U // carries nothing
-        this.signals.delete = new Signal(); // D // carries uuid of the datum
+        this.signals.create = new Signal(); // Carries nothing.
+Emitted on new record creating. this.signals.update = new Signal(); // Carries nothing.
+Emitted on record update. this.signals.delete = new Signal(); // Carries uuid string of the datum.
+Emitted when a record is deleted }
-    }

 In the comments, you should always write what kind of variable / data structure the signal is carrying

 Initialize State
 ----------------